Into the Woods: Family Outdoors Adventures in New England

 Philips Brook features 150 miles of trails for year-round activity.
 In the spring, summer and fall you can fish, hike, canoe, kayak, mountain bike or llama trek.
 Winter activities include cross-country skiing, snowshoeing and dog sledding.

 “Many families don’t think of dog sledding as a winter adventure,” says Tom Bartlett, owner of White Mountain Sled Dog Adventures.
 “But everyone always laughs a lot and loves the thrill of the ride.”
 White Mountain Sled Dog Adventures runs educational dog sledding trips where participants learn sled and harness safety, team commands, and participate in harnessing and feeding the dogs before a ride.
+With both 3 hour and full day trips, you can experience real dog sledding for as long as you would like.

 If you and your family are looking to ease into backcountry exploration, pre-planned, guided trips may be a good option.
 The details are taken care of, from cooking to cleaning, to setting up tents, so you can relax.
 Trained wilderness guides lead Pine Ridge Adventure Center’s Family Canoe programs, so parents and kids can have fun and spend time together and with other families.